ayesharustgi-delphix/mongo-plugin/docs/docs/Discovery.md

     echo "MONGO_PATH=/u01/mongodb428/bin/mongod" > $MONGO_REPO_CFGFILE
     ```

-    If there are multiple version binaries, specify each on seperate line as below
+    If there are multiple version binaries, specify each on separate lines as below

     ```
     source $HOME/.setDelphixMongoEnv